Adamgzlez/Adamgzlez/README.md

 Most of my repositories are learning projects where I document my progress, labs, and enterprise infrastructure builds.

-I've got some pinned projects that took some time, but I'm proud of them.
+I've got some pinned projects that took some time, but my favorite is the Hybrid Azure Infrastructure Project.
+Check it out!

 I'm always looking to learn new and better ways to design secure, scalable networks.